 The Colosseum is one of my favourite of all Roman ruins.
 Initially, it was named the Flavian Amphitheatre and is a spectacular structure even today, considering it is over 2,000 years old.
 Begun by Emperor Vespasian in 72 AD, it held over 60,000 spectators, making it the largest amphitheatre ever built.

-The bloodthirsty public enjoyed gladiators fight each other and battle wild beasts.
+The bloodthirsty public enjoyed gladiator fights and battles with wild beasts.
 There were mock sea battles, hunts, and executions, resulting in many men and animals’ deaths over the years.
+Book your priority access to the Colosseum and the Roman Forum for a close-up look at where it all happened.

 Arch of Constantine

-Just outside the Colosseum stands the Arch of Constantine, commemorating his victory over co-emperor Maxentius in 312 AD.
+Just outside the Colosseum stands the Arch of Constantine.
+It commemorates Emperor Constantine’s victory over co-emperor Maxentius in 312 AD.
 Although it is a bit of a Frankenstein, having elements recycled from other monuments, it is the largest surviving triumphal arch from the Roman Empire’s glory.

-Today, the arch is still an impressive sight at over 21 metres (69 feet) high and 25 metres (82 feet) wide.
-Itโs the largest triumphant arch and one of the last monuments of Imperial Rome.
-As far as Roman ruins go, this one seems intact.
+The arch is still an impressive sight at over 21 metres (69 feet) high and 25 metres (82 feet) wide.
+It’s the largest triumphant arch and one of the last monuments of Imperial Rome.
+As far as best Roman ruins go, this one seems intact.

 The Roman Forum

 The fact that there is anything left of the Forum is incredible.
 As you stroll by the site, you see the remnants of various temples, monuments, churches and other vital buildings where the empire once wielded its power.
-The Arch of Titus, the Curia, Temple of Vesta, Basilica Julia and the Temple of Antoninus and Faustina are just some of the highlights that make the Roman Forum an impressive ancient site.
+The Arch of Titus, the Curia, the Temple of Vesta, the Basilica Julia and the Temple of Antoninus and Faustina are some highlights that make the Roman Forum an impressive ancient site.

 Palatine Hill

-Once considered one of Rome’s most desirable addresses, the Palatine Hill is where youโll find some of the oldest ancient ruins.
+Once considered one of Rome’s most desirable addresses, Palatine Hill is where you’ll find some of the oldest ancient ruins.
 Here is also where Romulus supposedly founded the city of Rome.
-Interestingly, Palatine Hill is also where Emperor Augustus was born and where Emperor Caligula was assassinated.
+Interestingly, Palatine Hill is also where Emperor Augustus was born, and Emperor Caligula was assassinated.

-Today, the once opulent Domus Flavia stands in ruins; however, both the Domus Augustana and the Domus Livia have some of the best-preserved frescoes from Roman times.
+Today, the once opulent Domus Flavia stands in ruins.
+However, both the Domus Augustana and the Domus Livia have some of the best-preserved frescoes from Roman times.
 Palatine Hill offers excellent views of the city and the Roman Forum below.
-As far as Roman ruins go, this one is significant for history lovers out there.
+As far as Roman ruins go, this one is significant for history lo

 Domus Aurea

-Neroโs famous Golden House was the epitome of luxury and excess.
+Nero’s famous Golden House was the epitome of luxury and excess.
 The scholars estimate it sat on over 300 acres (121 hectares) and was built in a record four years.
-With 155 rooms, roughly the size of three football fields, 12 metres (39 feet) high ceilings and 30,000 square metres (323,000 square feet) of frescos and stuccoed ceilings, it was a sight to behold.
+It was a sight to behold with 155 rooms, roughly the size of three football fields, 12 metres (39 feet) high ceilings, and 30,000 square metres (323,000 square feet) of frescos and stuccoed ceilings.

 The two-story villa had gold leaf overlay with embellishments of rare gems and seashells, thus the name Golden House.
-Semi-precious stones and ivory veneers in the stuccoed ceilings inside completed the exquisite design.
-An artificial lake completed the vision.
+The stuccoed ceilings were adorned with semi-precious stones and ivory veneers.
+There was also an artificial lake that completed the vision.

-After Trajan conquered Dacia, modern-day Romania, he celebrated by building his forum in 107 AD.
+After Emperor Trajan conquered Dacia, modern-day Romania, he celebrated by building his forum in 107 AD.
 The complex was filled with storefronts, bars and shops.
-In the middle was Trajanโs column flanked by two libraries.
+In the middle was Trajan’s column, flanked by two libraries.
 Both offered a closer view of the column, decorated with scenes from his conquest.

-Walking along the Via Biberatica, the main street of the forum still intact.
-You can see the well-preserved remains of doorways of bars and restaurants.
-These Roman ruins show us that Roman life wasn’t that different from ours.
+The main street of the forum is still intact.
+You can walk along the Via Biberatica and see the well-preserved remains of bar and restaurant doorways.
+These Roman ruins show that life in the ancient world wasn’t that different from ours.
+Book a personalized tour to explore this ancient market.

 Teatro Marcello

-During the Renaissance, it became a fortified palace for the powerful Orsini family.
+At first glance, the Teatro Marcello might look like a missing part of the Colosseum, but it’s actually the older of the two.
+It was started by Julius Caesar and finished by Augustus, and likely inspired the Colosseum’s design.
+It became a fortified palace for the powerful Orsini family during the Renaissance.
 Today, the top floor consists of several apartments, while the Teatro serves as a backdrop for summer concerts.
 It is also one of my favourite Roman ruins in Rome today.

 Pantheon

-Pantheonโs most impressive feature is the oculus, 8 metres (27 feet) in diameter opening in the centre of the dome and itโs the only source of natural light.
+Pantheon’s most impressive feature is the oculus, an 8-metre (27 feet) in diameter opening in the centre of the dome, and it’s the only source of natural light.
 The whole structure, built without metal rods, remains an engineering and architectural wonder.
-A perfect homage to Roman building prowess.
+It is a perfect homage to Roman building prowess.

 Baths of Caracalla

-Even today, the size of what was one of Romeโs second-largest public baths is enormous.
+Even today, the size of what was one of Rome’s second-largest public thermal baths is enormous.
 This massive spa complex included three large water pools at different temperatures, two libraries, gymnasiums and gardens.
 This was a place for socializing, business and wellness.
-As houses didnโt have individual plumbing, most Romans went to the baths for sanitation, health, fitness and relaxation.
+As houses didn’t have individual plumbing, most Romans went to the baths for sanitation, health, fitness and relaxation.

 Villa dei Quintili

-Located on Rome’s outskirts, the Quintili Villa belonged to brothers Quintili who served as consuls in 151 AD.
-The brothers, known for wealth, nobility and military prowess, met their death when Emperor Commodus accused them of treason and confiscated the villa after their execution.
+Located on Rome’s outskirts, the Quintili Villa belonged to brothers Quintili, who served as consuls in 151 AD.
+The brothers, known for wealth, nobility and military prowess, died when Emperor Commodus accused them of treason and confiscated the villa after their execution.

 The villa was an impressive feat of architecture and style.
-Some of its notable features included hot and cold water basins, 14 metres (46 feet) high windows, courtyards and gardens.
-Located between the ancient Appian Way and the current Via Appia Nuova, the villa houses a museum.
-Also worth visiting are the nearby Roman aqueducts that used to provide water to the residence.
+Its notable features included hot and cold water basins, 14-metre-high (46-foot) windows, courtyards and gardens.
+Located between the ancient Appian Way and the current Via Appia Nuova, the villa is now a museum.
+Also worth visiting are the nearby Roman aqueducts that used to provide water to the residents.

 Underground Basilica of Porta Maggiore